 5. To promote an environment of trust, openness and clear communication between students, school and Bright World Guardianship staff and our Host Families, so that student welfare, safety and pastoral care is recognised as the top priority

 6. To respond to any reported allegation or suspicion of child abuse in accordance with the Bright World guidelines and those set out in the Child Protection Procedures of the Association for the Education and Guardianship of International Students (AEGIS)

 8. To maintain links with the appropriate Agencies who have a statutory responsibility to deal with child welfare and child protection concerns.
-If you have any reason to believe that a child in your care is suffering from any form of abuse or neglect then please report it immediately in confidence to Lana Foster by telephone at the office or out of hours via mobile telephone.
+If you have any reason to believe that a child in your care is suffering from any form of abuse or neglect then please report it immediately in confidence to Lana Foster or Jenny Rumble by office telephone or out of hours telephone.

 3 Child Protection Procedures